mahshidhdi/android-sdk/docs/guide/dependency-injection.md

 # Dependency Injection

-Pushe uses the Dagger 2 library for dependency injection.
-This section explains how to use Dagger with Pushe and some conventions which we follow when using Dagger.
+Hengam uses the Dagger 2 library for dependency injection.
+This section explains how to use Dagger with Hengam and some conventions which we follow when using Dagger.
 Note, this is not a complete reference or in depth explaination of the Dagger library, it assumes basic understanding of Dagger.

 ## Dagger Basics